Signal

 Translate a signal of

-values into a signal of those events themselves.Declaration
+Eventvalues into a signal of those events themselves.Declaration

 Swift

-public func dematerialize() -> Signal<Value.Value, Value.Error>
+public func dematerialize() -> Signal<Value.Value, Value.Error>Return Value

 A signal that sends values carried by